Healthdirect Free Australian health advice you can count on.

 What conditions do paediatricians treat?

 Paediatricians treat a wide range of illnesses, injuries and conditions.
 They often examine and treat babies immediately after birth.
-They can assess and if necessary resuscitate newborns and manage treatment of premature babies.
+They often examine and treat babies immediately after birth.
+They can assess and, if necessary, resuscitate newborns, and manage treatment of premature babies.

 Where do paediatricians work?

-Paediatricians see children in a surgery, in a clinic or in a community health centre.
+Paediatricians see children in a treatment centre, clinic or in a community health centre.
 Many work in public and private children's hospitals, and treat babies in maternity units, special care baby units and neonatal intensive care units.
-Some paediatricians work in the accident and emergency units of hospitals.
+Some paediatricians work in the hospital emergency department.

-They often work as part of a multidisciplinary team, which may also include GPs, nurses, social workers, physiotherapists and other allied health professionals.
+They often work as part of a multidisciplinary team.
+These teams may also include doctors, nurses, social workers, physiotherapists and other allied health professionals.

 Ask your GP or obstetrician to refer you to a suitable paediatrician.
 For some disorders, your child will need to be seen by a paediatrician who has sub-specialised in a particular area.